-HSBC JOH follows the HSBC Group enterprise-wide risk management framework which is used across the organisation and across all risk types.
-It is underpinned by the risk culture and is reinforced by HSBC Values and Global Standards programme.
+HSBC JOH follows the HSBC Group's enterprise-wide risk management framework which is used across the organisation and across all risk types.
+It is underpinned by our risk culture.

 The framework fosters continuous monitoring of the risk environment, and an integrated evaluation of risks and their interactions.
-It also ensures there is a consistent approach to monitoring, managing and mitigating the risks that is accepted and incur in the activities.
-Further information on the risk management framework is set out on page 73 of the HSBC Holdings plc Annual Report and Accounts 2018.
-The management and mitigation of principal risks facing the Group is described in the top and emerging risks on page 69 of the HSBC Holdings plc Annual Report and Accounts 2018.
+It also ensures there is a consistent approach to monitoring, managing and mitigating the risks that is accepted and incurred in the activities.

+Further information on the risk management framework is set out on page 74 of the HSBC Holdings plc Annual Report and Accounts 2019 on www.hsbc.com/investors/investor-events-and-presentations?page=1&take=20 .
+The management and mitigation of principal risks facing the Group is described in the top and emerging risks on page 76 of the HSBC Holdings plc Annual Report and Accounts 2019.